shutstart/AngelSynth/README.md

 # AngelSynth - Simple but Powerful

-## Angel Synth is a lightweight Monophonic synthesiser.

-### Angel synth was build to keep simplicity in mind.
+Angel Synth is a lightweight Monophonic synthesiser which was build to keep simplicity in mind.